-Mr. George Hoppy, in a feeling and telling address proposed-"The Speedy return of Frost, Williams, and ellis"-which was heartily drank by all present.
-Mr. George Giles in an able manner submitted the next oust- Prosperity to the Chartist Co-operative Land of the Spitalfields Bread-Siik Weavers Branch of the United Trades' Association, held at the White Horse, Hall-street, Bethnal-green :-Resolved,- That we recommend the Central Committee of the United Trades' Association to take into their scrious consideration the condition of the
+Mr. George Hoppy, in a feeling and telling address, proposed-"The Speedy return of Frost, Williams, and Ellis"-which was heartily drank by all present.
+Mr. George Giles in an able manner submitted the next toest-"Prosperity to the Chartist Co-operative Land Company."
+Cordially received.
+Mr. Flower proposed in an impressive manner-"The

-Mr. Flower proposed in an impressive manner-"The Northern Star, and the whole of the democratic press."
-After which Mr. Woodward speke a few words in favour of the Borthern Star, Douglas Jerrold's newspaper, and the National Reformer, nothing the altered tone of the Press n general, and was followed by a few remarks from Mr. Williams, when the toast was cordially drank.
+Northern Star, and the whole of the democratic press."
+After which Mr. Woodward spoke a few words in favour of the Northern Star, Douglas Jerrold's newspaper, and the National Reformer, noticing the nitered tone of the Press in general, and was followed by a few remarks from Mr. Williams, when the toast was cordially drank.
+A vote of thanks having been given to the Chairman and Vice-Chairman, the meeting broke up highly delighted with the evening's entertainment.